bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 The inflation rate between year $X$ and year $Y$ (where $X>Y$) is given by
 $$   \text{Inflation Rate}=100 * \frac{   \text{CPI in year X}- \text{CPI in year Y}  }{ \text{CPI in year Y} }  $$

+See Chapter ... question ... for practice

 ### CPI vs GDP Deflator
+In short, CPI measures how expensive things are getting for the $consumer$ and the $GDP$ $Deflator$ more expensive things are getting for the $producers$.

 ### Comparing Prices from different times

 Comparing nominal dollar amounts across different times is not a fair comparasion because the value of these amounts differs.
-For example, the value of $100k wage in 2025 is not the same as the value of a $100k wage in 1980.
+For example, the value of $100k$ wage in 2025 is not the same as the value of a $100k$ wage in 1980.
 To make a fair comparasion we need to convert prior year amounts to base year.

 Let $X$ be the base year and $Y$ be the prior year.
 The conversion formula is